ZareamTV/JourneyLocke/README.md

 - No Legendaries are allowed to be used in our party

-- No Healing Items in Combat
+- No Healing Items/Status Cure items in Combat unless held.

 - I cannot level up past the next major content.
 IE Rivals, Story events (Maxie, Giovini, etc etc), Gymleaders, and the Champion.

+- We cannot take on the gym leaders until we beat all of the trainers before them.

+- We cannot leave the gym once we enter

 ## Moving To The Next Game